Hugius/FabiEngine3D/README.md

 - All rotational **degrees** cannot be higher than 360 or lower than -360 (for example 500 will be 140)
 - AABB's will transform based on their rotation, but only in 90 degree steps (0, 90, 180, 270 degrees)
 - The top viewport has a button called "**uncache**" which forces the engine to load an asset again, even if it was cached
+- You can clear the console output by pressing **C** when hovering the console window
 ### Performance
 - Click [here](#performance-statistics-example) to see an example
 - You can use the performance statistics to analyze your **game's performance**